 Investing in Global Investments

-There are several ways investors can get started in the global market.
+There are several ways, or assets that investors can use to get started in the global market.
 But before an investment decision is made, it’s important to learn as much as possible about each investment option and understand the risks involved.

 Mutual Funds